ovicious/tim-mobile-app/README.md

 - ✅ TypeScript for type safety
 - ✅ Separation of concerns (API, Auth, UI)
 - ✅ Secure token storage
+ - ✅ System theme auto-detection (light/dark)

+### Theming

+The app supports light and dark themes and auto-detects the device setting using `Appearance.getColorScheme()`.

+- Theme palettes are defined in `app/theme.ts` as `lightTheme` and `darkTheme`.
+- A `theme` export is selected at startup based on the device mode.
+- React Navigation also switches between its Light/Dark themes accordingly.

+To force a theme during development, temporarily change the exported `isDarkMode` constant in `app/theme.ts`.
 - ✅ Error handling and user feedback
 - ✅ Loading states
 - ✅ Environment-based configuration